MattSmiglarski/gifnspctr/README.md

 ==
 * Clone the repository.
 * Visit the index.html page, either via the filesystem, or over HTTP.
-* (Optional) Copy the bookmarklet in the top right, and paste it into your browser's bookmark manager, and use it when viewing a GIF file.
+* (Optional) Copy the bookmarklet in the top right, and paste it into your browser's bookmark manager, using it when viewing a GIF file.

 This has been tested in the latest versions of Chrome and Firefox.